 Get the Recipes

-Ham season is upon us, which means that we should all be brushing up on our cured pork knowledge.
+Ham season is upon us, which means that we should all be brushing up on our cured-pork knowledge.
 Don't know the difference between a city and a country ham?
-Don't know how to cook them even if you do know the difference?
+Don't know how either of these types of ham even if you do know the difference?
 Don't know how to serve them once they're done cooking?
 Don't worry, we've got you covered.
-A great holiday ham can be a perfectly pleasant centerpiece for the holiday table.
-And there are just two keys to great ham.
+A great ham can be an excellent centerpiece for the holiday table.
+And there are just two keys to making the best holiday ham possible.
 First, buy the right one.
 Second, don't screw it up.
 It's that simple.

 Okay, here's a bit more detail on how to git 'er done.